The Asian melons group includes the following species:

 - long melon (opo squash)

-Bitter melon is the most commonly grown Asian melon in Australia and further information on this crop can be found in the Bitter melon entry on this website.
+Bitter melon is the most commonly grown Asian melon in Australia and further information on this crop can be found in the Bitter melon page on this website.

 All species of Asian melons are climbing annual herbs with long, thick, hairy stems with simple lobed leaves.
-All melons except the winter melon are grown on light trellises, winter melons, being quite heavy (3–4 kilograms) can be grown on the ground.
+All melons except the winter melon are grown on light trellises, winter melons, being quite heavy (3–4kg) can be grown on the ground.

 All the melon types are consumed as immature fruits either in stir fries, soups or curries.
 Fruits of the smooth luffa must be harvested at a young stage to be edible, if left to fully ripen, the fruit is very fibrous and is used as a scrubbing sponge for bathrooms, kitchens and cosmetic purposes.